What do you want to do?

 - Prepare for an education program review

-- Recognized education programs undergo regular review by BCCNM based upon their recognition length.
-A member of the Education Program Review team will reach out to your program contacts in advance of your recognition end date to start the review process and provide orientation for program. representatives.
+Recognized education programs undergo regular review by BCCNM based upon their recognition length.
+A member of the Education Program Review team will reach out to program contacts in advance of the recognition end date to start the review process and to provide orientation for program representatives.

 What to expect

-- You’ll be asked to provide evidence of that your program continues to meet the Education Standards and Indicators in the form of a Program Review Report.
+The program will be required to provide evidence to address the Education Standards and Indicators in the form of a Program Review Report.
 The template will be provided by BCCNM.

-- The Education Program Review team will review your report and may ask for additional evidence, if required.
+A member of the Education Program Review team will review the report and may ask for additional evidence, if required.

-- A site visit may be required as part of the review.
-Site visits can be completed virtually or on-site over 1-2 days.
-Education Program Review staff will contact you if a site visit is required.
+A site visit may be required as part of the review.
+Site visits can be completed virtually or on-site.
+A member of the Education Program Review team will contact the program if a site visit is required.

-- Based on the evidence submitted, the EPR Committee can recommend that the BCCNM Board continue to recognize your education program for a maximum of five to seven years, depending on the profession.
+Based on the evidence submitted, the Education Program Review Committee may recommend that the BCCNM Board continue to recognize the education program for a maximum of five or seven years, depending on the designation and program type.

 - Make changes to a recognized education program

-- How the curriculum addresses the entry-level competencies and the BCCNM Standards of Practice, including learning resources, program infrastructure, lab/simulation resources, faculty resources, and program learning experiences with clients;
+How the curriculum addresses the entry-level competencies and the BCCNM Standards of Practice (e.g., learning resources, program infrastructure, lab/simulation resources, faculty resources, and program learning experiences with clients).

-- Increase in the number of students beyond 10% of what BCCNM has recognized for the program;
+Increase in the number of students beyond 10% of what BCCNM has currently recognized for a program.

-- Any other significant change that will or may impact the ability of the students to achieve the requirements to proceed in the registration process with BCCNM following graduation from the program.
+Any other significant change that will or may impact on the ability of the students to achieve the requirements to proceed in the registration process with BCNNM following graduation from the program.

-- Get a new education program recognized by BCCNM
+- Proposing to offer a new education program

-- If your institution is proposing to offer a new education program, you must obtain BCCNM Board recognition of the program before admitting students.
+If an institution is proposing to offer a new midwifery or nursing education program, it must obtain BCCNM board recognition of the program prior to admitting students.

 Request a consultation

-Institutions proposing to offer a new entry-level education program should review the Education Program Review Policies and contact epr@bccnm.ca to request a consultation.
+Institutions proposing to offer a new midwifery or nursing education program should review the Education Program Review Policies and contact epr@bccnm.ca for further information.

 What to expect

-- It can take up to a year for a new program to complete the EPR process and obtain recognition from BCCNM.
+Due to process requirements, it can take up to one year for a new program to obtain recognition from BCCNM.

-- BCCNM will not review a proposed new program until all applicable external approvals are obtained.
+BCCNM will not review a new program proposal until all applicable government and/or external approvals are confirmed.

 - Update program contact information